 Alongside my own research and teaching, I am co-moderator of the blog hosting service Ideas on Europe, and in that role an ex-officio member of the Executive Committee of the European Studies association UACES (University Association for Contemporary European Studies).
 I am furthermore co-editor of the new De Gruyter book series ‘Europe under Strain’.

 Before coming to Augsburg, I have worked as a research assistant at the EURECON project at Glasgow University.
 From 2014 to 2018, I was a PhD student and academic assistant at the University of Luxembourg’s Institute of Political Science, and a Jean Monnet Guest Scholar at the Centre for European Studies, Canterbury Christ Church University (2015-2016).
-Since September 2017, I have been involved in the global data collection project ‘Varieties of Democracy’ (V-Dem) as country coordinator for Luxembourg.
+From 2017 until 2020, I have been involved in the global data collection project ‘Varieties of Democracy’ (V-Dem) as country coordinator for Luxembourg.

-I have published in a number of peer-reviewed journals and edited volumes, have co-edited a JCER special issue on EU supranational activism and a volume with Routledge on ‘The Informal Construction of Europe‘ (for more details, please go to Publications).
-Keen to contribute to a lively exchange between the research community and the world outside academia, I have published a number of articles on academic blogs, and have commented on current and past political events and developments in various media.
+I have published in a number of peer-reviewed journals and edited volumes, and have authored a monograph with Palgrave Macmillan on ‘The Parliamentary Roots of European Social Policy‘.
+Moreover, I have co-edited a JCER special issue on EU supranational activism, a volume with Routledge on ‘The Informal Construction of Europe‘, and most recently a (forthcoming) volume with De Gruyter on ‘The EU under Strain?
+Current Crises Shaping European Union Politics’ (for more details, please go to Publications).
+Keen to contribute to a lively exchange between the research community and the world outside academia, I have published a number of articles on academic blogs, have repeatedly contributed columns to the editorial Ideas on Europe (co-hosted by UACES and Euradio), and have commented on current and past political events and developments in various media.